-You can use this tips with any kind of hobby that you like, it doesn’t even have to be photography.
+You can use these tips with any kind of hobby that you like, it doesn’t even have to be photography.

 Make a Schedule

 The first tip is to schedule time to do your hobby.
-By scheduling, I mean going through your calendar, find an empty time slots and put the thing that you want to do there.
+By scheduling, I mean going through your calendar, find empty time-slots, and put the thing that you want to do there.

 Pick a time where you’re least likely to be distracted by something else.
 And yes, watching Netflix and Social Media is a distraction so make the sacrifice.

-We are easily distracted with things on our lives so when you create a schedule to do the things that you love, you’ll more likely to do them.
+We are easily distracted with things in our lives so when you create a schedule to do the things that you love, you’ll more likely to do them.

-When I was working full time in the factory, I had to commute and the traffic was usually really bad at 5 to 6pm.
-With normal traffic, it usually take me around 20 minutes to go from the factory to my home.
+When I was working full time in the factory, I had to commute and the traffic was usually really bad from 5 to 6 pm.
+With normal traffic, it usually takes me around 20 minutes to go from the factory to my home.
 But in rush hours, it can take me 1 hour or more!
 That’s 40 minutes of lost time!

 So, I decided to not participate in the traffic jam and used the time to learn photography.

-I bought some photography books and scheduled a time to read those books everyday, after work hour, for 1 hour at the factory’s common room.
-There was usually nobody there after work so I can use that space all by myself to learn about things that I love and and skip getting stuck in traffic.
+I bought some photography books and scheduled a time to read those books every day, after work hour, for 1 hour at the factory’s common room.
+There was usually nobody there after work so I can use that space all by myself to learn about things that I love and skip getting stuck in traffic.